Osiris-Team/Dyml/README.md

 <details>
   <summary>Difference between 'loaded' and 'added' modules?</summary>
 The only difference, is that loaded modules cannot have default values set.
 They are basically the raw output from your yaml file.
-Added modules get created when you call the add() method.
+In-Edit modules get created when you call the add() method.
 Their initial value is taken from the
 loaded module with the same keys.
 </details>
 <details>